 Is your artwork glossy/shiny or does it have a matte finish?

-Most of the originals by Nicholas Yust do have a glossy finish, while most of our giclée prints on metal have a satin matte finish.
+Most of our giclée prints on metal have a satin matte finish.
 It is a fairly common misconception that metal art is inherently shiny; it is actually the clear coat that gives it the shiny finish.
 Think of a Corvette for example; looking at shiny new 'vette you would assume it is a shiny metal like most other cars on the road, but it is actually fiberglass with metallic paints and a glossy clear coat finish.
 The material is aesthetically irrelevant.